Guide to Applying to Law School

 Law School Admission Test (LSAT)

-The LSAT is a half-day standardized test of reading comprehension and analytical and logical reasoning skills.
-It will be administered in two formats: remotely-proctored on-line, or at a Prometric Test Center, using tablets they will distribute.
-There are three scored sections - Reading Comprehension, Analytical Reasoning and Logical Reasoning and a fourth unscored variable section to test new questions for future use.
-It also includes a writing sample, which is administered separately on-line via a secure testing platform.
-It is a test for which you should prepare, either on your own, with a commercial test prep service, or Khan Academy free videos.
+The LSAT is a half-day standardized test of reading comprehension and reasoning skills.
+It will be administered in two formats: remotely-proctored on-line, or at a Prometric Test Center, using tablets that they will distribute.
+There are three scored sections - one Reading Comprehension, and two Logical Reasoning, and a fourth unscored variable section to test new questions for future use.
+It also includes an " Argumentative Writing " sample, which is administered separately to test new questions for future use.
+The LSAT is a test for which you should prepare, either on your own, with a commercial test prep service, or via LawHub, which is free, o f LawHub Advantage, which costs $120/year.
 Swarthmore has a special deal with Kaplan through which students and alums can take the on-line Kaplan LSAT course for the greatly discounted price of $200.
-If you're interested, please be in touch with Jennifer Lenway @ jlenway1@swarthmore.edu
+If you're interested, please be in touch with Jennifer Lenway @ jlenway1@swarthmore.edu.

 Fee Waivers

 LSAC offers waivers for application costs for the LSAT, the Credential Assembly Service and other related costs.
-Individuals earning less that 250% of the Federal Poverty Guidelines may be eligible for a Tier 1 fee waiver, which provides two LSATs, and CAS, and six law school reports.
-Those between 250-300% mat be eligible for a Tier 2 fee waiver, which provides one LSAT, CAS, and three law school reports.
+Individuals earning less that 250% of the Federal Poverty Guidelines may be eligible for a Tier 1 fee waiver, which provides two LSATs, and CAS, and six law school reports and a subscription to LawHub Advantage.
+Those between 250-300% may be eligible for a Tier 2 fee waiver, which provides one LSAT, CAS, three law school reports and a subscription to LawHub Advantage .
 If you think you may meet the eligibility requirements, it is definitely worth applying.

 ACCOMMODATIONS